Benefits of green homes

 - Property owners can make additional revenue through lower interest rates, since lenders and underwriters provide financing incentives for LEED certification.

 - Fannie Mae has a Green Financing Loans program, which provides lower interest rates for LEED-certified projects.
 Freddie Mac’s Multifamily Green Advantage program also gives preferential pricing to multifamily projects that are LEED-certified, so long as projects have at least one affordable housing unit.

 Green single family homes are good for business

 - For AMLI Residential, a recent resident survey revealed that 84 percent of residents think living in a sustainable or eco-friendly building is very important or moderately important; 85 percent believe living in a sustainable home is beneficial to their health; and 64 percent will pay more to live in a green community.

 - Green homes can be built for the same cost as—and sometimes less than—conventional homes.
 Average upfront costs of 2.4 percent are quickly recouped, as a homeowner will save money for the duration of his or her green home’s lifespan.

-- The Environmental Protection Agency estimates that indoor air is two to ten times more polluted than outdoor air.
-LEED-certified homes are designed to maximize the quality of indoor air and minimize exposure to airborne toxins and pollutants.
-They require proper ventilation, high-efficiency air filters and measures to reduce mold and mildew.
+- The EPA estimates that indoor air is two to ten times more polluted than outdoor air.
+LEED-certified homes are designed to improve indoor air quality and minimize exposure to airborne toxins and pollutants connected to asthma, allergies and other respiratory issues.
+LEED homes require proper ventilation, high-efficiency air filters and measures to reduce mold and mildew.